 Over Memorial Day weekend, you’ll discover incredible artistic talents at the I Madonnari Italian Street Painting Festival.
 This event, which has a sister festival in Grazie di Curtatone, Italy, is all about the admiration of art and raising funds for arts education.
 Artists of all ages turn the street into their canvas.
 The result is stunning artwork you can’t find anywhere else.

-During the summer, Sedona can get so hot that it’s not a good idea to be going on long hikes while the sun is beating down.
+During the summer, Sedona can get so hot that it’s not a good idea to go on long hikes while the sun is beating down.
 Monsoon season, which lasts from June to September, can also keep you from your Sedona adventures.

 But May is a perfect time to visit Sedona.
 Warm days meet chilly nights, creating a comfortable environment to get out and see the beauty of this city.
 It’s the ideal weather to explore those stunning red rocks.